chrisallenarmbruster/blockcraft-explorer/README.md

 ### Installation 💿

-To use the Blockcraft Explorer in your project, you can install it directly from GitHub via npm.
-Run the following command in your project directory:
+The Blockcraft Explorer is a key part of the Blockcraft ecosystem, designed to seamlessly integrate with your Blockcraft blockchain.
+It's automatically installed as a dependency when you install the main Blockcraft package, so there's no need for manual installation in most cases.
+You only need to do this if wanting to customize Blockcraft Explorer.
+If wanting to customize, run the following command in your project directory:

 ```bash
 npm install git+https://github.com/chrisallenarmbruster/blockcraft-explorer.git
 ```

 ## Usage 🛠

-The Blockcraft Explorer is a key part of the Blockcraft ecosystem, designed to seamlessly integrate with your Blockcraft blockchain.
-It's automatically installed as a dependency when you install the main Blockcraft package, so there's no need for manual installation in most cases.

 ### Serving Blockcraft Explorer 🌐